makwaijun/personalwebpagev2/content/Poetry/Poetry1.md

 Oft tired, lethargic to move, but restless too under the hood.

-It is the mild soothe of an informal dialogue from oneself to myself.
+It is the mild soothe of an informal dialogue from oneself

+to myself.

-A mirrored retelling of spirited pleasure and the laments of misery.
+It is the mirrored retelling of spirited pleasure and the laments of misery.

-A cheap therapy paid for by the purse of vocabulary.
+It is a cheap therapy paid for by the purse of vocabulary.

 &nbsp;